AlecThomson/wsclean/doc/source/installation-rhel.rst

 CentOS 8
 ~~~~~~~~

-The source repository contains a Docker file `scripts/docker/Centos8 <https://gitlab.com/aroffringa/wsclean/-/blob/master/scripts/docker/Centos8>`_.
-This is a script to build a Docker container based on CentOS 8.
-These same steps can be used as a reference when building the latest WSClean on a (non-virtual) CentOS system.
+The source repository contains a Docker file in `scripts/docker/CentOS/ <https://gitlab.com/aroffringa/wsclean/-/blob/master/scripts/docker/CentOS/>`_.
+This is a script to build a WSClean master branch Docker container based on CentOS 8.
+These same steps can be used as a reference when building WSClean versions on a (non-virtual) CentOS system.
 Other Red Hat systems should be very similar.

 General hints for CentOS / RHEL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~